mariusmg/csharpcodingguidelines/readme.md

 #### Generic advices :

-- use long descriptive names.
-Don't shorten names needlessly.
-You have Intellisense, you're not typing all characters each time.
+- use long, descriptive names.
+Don't shorten names without a good reason.
+You have Intellisense, you're not typing each character each time.
 - don't use abbreviation unless it's a very well know term.
 - keep in mind the quality of the variable names usually makes the difference between easily understandable code and incomprehensible one.
 - English should be the only language used when writing both code and comments.
 - don't use _ (or any other character for that matter) to abbreviate variables based on their location.
 When reading code the variable location is not important and "Find all references" gives this information when needed.
-- succinct code is overall better as long as you don't overdo it (remeber that ultimate goal is always code which is as easy as possible to grok ).
+- succinct code is overall better as long as you don't overdo it (remeber that ultimate goal is always code which is easy to understand ).
 - declare variables as close as possible to actual usage.
 - a function / method should do 1 thing and 1 thing only.
 Split the implementation over multiple smaller methods.
 - always remove dead and commented code.
 There's no point in keeping that (you always have source control to get back to old code ).
 - strive to make code as unambiguous as possible.
 Ambiguity ALWAYS creates problems.
+- a method can have only one Func<T> parameter.
+Also don't Func<T> should never use as a parameter/return another Func<T>

-#### Good control the flow:
+#### Code flow:

 Generally the structure of each method should be grouped like this :